huvaxstra/land-of-rust/CODE_OF_CONDUCT.md

 ## 📬 Reporting & Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at: **[your email]**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at: **[jgh.rust@gmail.com]**.

 All complaints will be reviewed and investigated promptly and fairly.
 Maintainers are obligated to respect the privacy and security of the reporter.